 Reading groups cannot provide credit for participation in student organizations or journals and must be open to all law students.
 First-term J.D. students cannot enroll in or receive credit for reading groups.

-You may not promote your reading group until it is approved by the Assistant Dean of Academic Affairs.
+You may not promote your reading group until it is approved by the Associate Dean for Academic Affairs.

 If you have other questions, please contact the Registrar’s Office (firstname.lastname@example.org).